-- actual or anticipated changes or fluctuations in our results of operations; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - announcements by us or our competitors of new products or new or terminated significant contracts, commercial relationships or capital commitments; - industry or financial analyst or investor reaction to our press releases, other public announcements and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - price and volume fluctuations in the overall stock market from time to time; - changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - the expiration of market stand-off or contractual lock-up agreements and sales of shares of our Class A common stock by us or our stockholders; - failure of industry or financial analysts to maintain coverage of us, changes in financial estimates by any analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - actual or anticipated developments in our business or our competitors' businesses or the competitive landscape generally; - litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - developments or disputes concerning our intellectual property rights or our solutions, or third-party proprietary rights;

-- announced or completed acquisitions of businesses or technologies by us or our competitors; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - any major changes in our management or our board of directors, particularly with respect to Mr. Kurtz; - general economic conditions and slow or negative growth of our markets; and - other events or factors, including those resulting from war, incidents of terrorism or responses to these events.
+- · actual or anticipated changes or fluctuations in our results of operations; - · the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - · announcements by us or our competitors of new products or new or terminated significant contracts, commercial relationships or capital commitments; - · industry or financial analyst or investor reaction to our press releases, other public announcements and filings with the SEC; - rumors and market speculation involving us or other companies in our industry; - · price and volume fluctuations in the overall stock market from time to time; - changes in operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; - failure of industry or financial analysts to maintain coverage of us, changes in financial estimates by any analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - · actual or anticipated developments in our business or our competitors' businesses or the competitive landscape generally; - · litigation involving us, our industry or both, or investigations by regulators into our operations or those of our competitors; - · developments or disputes concerning our intellectual property rights or our solutions, or third-party proprietary rights; - announced or completed acquisitions of businesses or technologies by us or our competitors; - · new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - any major changes in our management or our board of directors, particularly with respect to Mr. Kurtz; - effects of public health crises, pandemics and epidemics, such as COVID-19; - · general economic conditions and slow or negative growth of our markets; and - · other events or factors, including those resulting from war, incidents of terrorism or responses to these events.